alpha-yadav/DSA/readme.md

 The recursive approach for binary trees is generally the easiest to understand and implement, while iterative approaches or more advanced algorithms offer better performance for larger datasets or more complex graph structures.
 Remember to handle edge cases such as one or both nodes not being present in the tree.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information about the relationship you want to visualize.
+For example, tell me:

+* **What kind of graph?** (Line graph, bar graph, scatter plot, pie chart, etc.)
+* **What are the variables?** (e.g., time vs. temperature, category vs. frequency)
+* **What is the data?** (e.g., a table of values, an equation, a description)

+Once I have this information, I can help you create the graph.